I Feel Stuck In Life

 “There is no greater agony than bearing an untold story inside of you.” – Maya Angelo

-There are three core reasons why we experience phases of feeling stuck with life, and they include:
+There are three core reasons why we experience phases of feeling stuck in life, and they include:

 1. The lack of Clarity